-U.S. LNG company Cheniere Energy Inc. received permission from federal regulators on June 8 to return one of two shut storage tanks to service at its Sabine Pass LNG export plant in Louisiana following a leak in 2018.
+Cheniere Energy Inc. said Nov.
+7 that federal regulators authorized the return to service of one of two shut storage tanks at the U.S. LNG company’s Sabine Pass LNG export plant in Louisiana following a leak in 2018.

 During the investigation of the Sabine site, PHMSA discovered a second tank had also experienced releases of LNG from the inner tank.

 FERC and PHMSA have said tank S-103, the other tank shut in 2018, will remain out of service until the regulators authorize its return.